OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Process Identifier** - Used to name the process if one wants to do something with the process, such as (for example) stop it from running
+    - **Process Identifier** - used to name the process if one wants to do something with the process, such as (for example) stop it from running
-    - **Fork** - Is used in UNIX systems to create a new process
+    - **Fork** - is used in UNIX systems to create a new process
-    - **Scheduler** - Determines which process runs at a given moment in time
+    - **Scheduler** - determines which process runs at a given moment in time
-    - **Superuser** - Controls all processes (and indeed do many other things); this role should be assumed infrequently and with caution for security reasons
+    - **Superuser** - controls all processes (and indeed do many other things); this role should be assumed infrequently and with caution for security reasons

     ###### [Return](#process-execution) to the *Process Execution* module